techHuntr/savePlus/README.md

 This project demonstrates a simple fintech solution built to save money for a saving goal and keep track of hi/her all personal transactions of the customer.

-To Run the application Pleasse follow these steps
+To Run the application Please follow these steps

 1. yarn  / npm i
-2. yarn run pod pod-setup if you have not installed bundle you can do the step below
+2. yarn run pod-setup if you do not have a bundle installed you can do the step below
-3. cd ios && pod install && cd ...
-(Optional step if you dont have bundle)
+3. cd ios && pod install && cd ..
+(Optional step if you don't have bundle)
 4. yarn run ios
 5. yarn run android